dk14/rflows/README.md

       Future(in) -> SubFlow2
     )

-    //or
+or

     def splitter1(in: Data[Request]) = Seq( //different messages, different flows
       Future(in.part1) -> SubFlow1,
       Future(in.part2) -> SubFlow2
     )

-    //or just
+or just

-    Split("split1", simpleSplitter)
+    Split.simple("split1", simpleSplitter)

     def simpleSplitter(in: Data[Request]) = Seq(
       in.part1 -> SubFlow1,